 |Average priced (used)||£20,000|

-Another van with a retro charm, the Citroen H is an older model that can put your food truck above others due to its unique look.
+The Citroen H is another van with retro charm, that can put your food truck above others thanks to its unique look.

-As the Citroen H is an older model, it may be hard to find parts for it, so keep that in mind if this is the model you are considering, it may be more expensive if something needs fixing.
+As the Citroen H is an older model, it may be harder to find parts for it, so you will need to bear this in mind if this is the model you are considering - it can work out far more expensive if something needs fixing.

 There are also options available to purchase the van static if you’re in love with the looks and plan to use a trailer to tow the catering van around.